Before you buy a pool table, you should kick the tires and Look under the hood. Well, at least look under the hood.

 Do you need a work truck, a family wagon or a luxury car?
 The same considerations should be made before deciding what pool table to buy.
 Some tables are made for the constant use of professionals.
 Others are built with the family budget in mind, yet can still hold up to the abuse kids give to all your furniture.
 Other tables are beautifully ornate in design and a real showpiece for any home.
 But whatever your personal needs or taste, there is a style for you.

 Pool tables are available in a variety of materials, styles and colors.
 Traditional solid hardwoods can be stained in colors ranging from whitewash to dark mahogany.
 All our pool tables can be covered in the cloth color of your choice.
 So, consider your existing room decor.
 You may even want to bring a picture of the room or your fabric and carpet samples with you when you shop.
 Many dealerships have experience helping customers discover the perfect table for them.

 Before buying a pool table ask yourself, “Will it fit in our room?”
 You wouldn’t buy a large SUV and expect it to squeeze into your one-stall garage.
 Likewise, you’ll want to make sure your table has ample playing room around it.
 An approximate five-foot perimeter is suggested, so measure your space to ensure a good fit.
 If you’re concerned a large slab of slate won’t fit through your doorway, tables built for the home use three-piece slate.
 Almost the only time one-piece slate is used is on coin-op tables.

-For a pool table to be considered ‘regulation size’the length of the playfield is twice the width—and most regulation-size pool tables are built in 7’, 8’and 9’lengths.
+For a pool table to be considered ‘regulation size, the length of the playfield is twice the width, and most regulation-size pool tables are built in 7’, 8’, 9’ lengths.
 No matter which length you choose, be aware that minimum space requirements will change depending on the size of the cue you select.